Capernaum (film): Plot

-Rahil's forged migrant documents are due to expire soon and she does not have enough money to pay her forger Aspro for new documents.
+Rahil's forged migrant documents are due to expire soon, and she does not have enough money to pay her forger Aspro for new documents.
 Aspro offers to forge the documents for free if she gives Yonas to him so that Yonas can be adopted.
 Rahil refuses, despite Aspro's claims that Yonas' undocumented status will mean he can never receive an education or be employed.
 Rahil's documents expire and she is arrested by Lebanese authorities.
 After she does not return to the shack, Zain panics.
 Several days pass, and Zain begins looking after Yonas on his own, claiming that they are brothers, and begins selling tramadol again to earn money.

 One day, while at Souk Al Ahad, where Aspro is based, Zain meets a young girl named Maysoun.
 Maysoun is a Syrian refugee and claims that Aspro has agreed to send her to Sweden.
 Zain demands that Aspro send him to Sweden as well, which Aspro agrees to do if Zain gives him Yonas.
-Zain reluctantly agrees, and Aspro tells him that he will need some form of identification to become a refugee.
+After the landlord has locked him out of Rahil's house where all his money and things are, Zain reluctantly agrees and leaves Yonas with him.
+Aspro tells him that he will need some form of identification to become a refugee.
 Zain returns to his parents and demands they give him his identification, to which they laughingly tell him he doesn't have any.
 Having disowned him for leaving, they kick him out of their house, but not before revealing that Sahar had recently died due to difficulties with her pregnancy.
 Furious, Zain takes a large knife, runs out the house and stabs Assad.
 Zain is arrested and sentenced to five years at Roumieh Prison.

 While in prison, during a visit from his mother, Zain learns that Souad is pregnant yet again and plans to name the child Sahar.
-Disgusted by his mother's lack of remorse for her daughter's death, he tells her not to visit again, calling her "heartless".
-During a TV show requesting call-in commentary on child abuse, Zain contacts the media and says that he is tired of parents neglecting their children and plans to sue his parents for continuing to have children when they cannot take care of them.
-When the judge asks him what he wants from his parents, he says "I want them to stop having children", as he does not want them to suffer the neglect he has.
-Zain also alleges that Aspro is adopting children illegally and mistreating them.
+Disgusted by his mother's lack of remorse for his sister's death, he tells her not to visit again, calling her "heartless".
+During a TV show requesting call-in commentary on child abuse, Zain contacts the media and says that he is tired of parents neglecting their children and plans to sue his own parents for continuing to have children when they cannot take care of them.
+When the judge asks him what he wants from his parents, he says "I want them to stop having children", as he does not want the rest of his surviving siblings or any other children that his parents may have in the future to suffer the same neglect and abuse that he and Sahar both endured.
+Zain also alleges that Aspro is adopting children illegally and mistreating them; the court then rules in Zain's favor, with Zain winning the case and gaining justice for Sahar's death.
 Aspro's house is raided and the children and parents are reunited, including Yonas and Rahil.